 When used effectively, Slack can improve employee productivity and communication.
 So how do you maintain Slack as a force for good?
 Here are five dos and don’ts:

-DO: Share Slack Guidelines During Onboarding
+DO: Share Slack Guidelines and Etiquette During Onboarding

 DON’T: Forget about Tenured Employees